Check out the change log for details on tier list changes or the tier list explanation for a summary of all Servant explanations!

 That being said, he still has access to an NP Interlude and his Rapid Casting allows him to quickly charge his NP bar for farming shenanigans, which can be highly valuable for Masters wanting more capable hands to take down Assassin or Berserker waves.

-Furthermore, he will get significantly better once he gets the Rank Up Quest for his third skill, which grants him a valuable niche in being an enabler for many Arts NP spammers.
+Furthermore, he will get significantly better once he gets the Rank Up Quest for his third skill, which grants him a valuable niche in being an enabler for many Arts or Quick NP spammers.

 It is difficult to get a lot of mileage out of Geronimo.
 On paper, his skills seem not bad at first, having a Mana Burst variant on each of his skills and an AoE Noble Phantasm that can both damage the enemies and heal the team.
 But that is all he has.